MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-with-microsoft-entra-id.md

 ## Run and test the WebSphere Liberty/Open Liberty app

-In this section, you run and test the WebSphere Liberty/Open Liberty app to see how it works with Microsoft Entra ID as the OpenID Connect provider.
+In this section, you run and test the WebSphere Liberty/Open Liberty app to see how it works with Microsoft Entra ID as the OIDC provider.

 ### Prepare the sample